 The real flavor for this recipe comes from the Bahian Blend – oregano, cumin, white pepper and cayenne pepper are a few, simple ingredients that bring the party to this dish.
 Crushed tomatoes and diced green chilies offer other complex flavors and textures to stir in with the black beans.

-If you ARE able to find a pork that fits in your slow cooker, I do suggest considering that as a protein option for this dish.
-Cook it in whatever you like (I prefer hard cider ala my recent recipe), just don’t BBQ it.
+If you are able to find a pork that fits in your slow cooker, I do suggest considering that as a protein option for this dish.
+Cook it in whatever you like (I prefer hard cider all my recent recipe), just don’t BBQ it.

 McCormick is being super sweet by offering a giveaway of their Anniversary Edition product – to one reader.
 Included are both black pepper and vanilla extract – not available in stores -, a McCormick recipe book, and a branded canvas tote – a pack valued at $50.
 McCormick is marking its 125th anniversary by celebrating the role flavor plays in all of our lives, inspiring flavorful conversation, and giving back to communities around the world.